pbeukema/LabHacks/readme.md

   * Everyone in our lab started with [Learn Python the Hard Way](https://learnpythonthehardway.org/book/).
 52 exercises spanning installing Python to building a web app.
   * Read the [style guide](https://www.python.org/dev/peps/pep-0008/) for Python
   * Install [Anaconda](https://www.continuum.io/downloads) which is a scientific distribution of python that enables high performance computing and analysis.
+  * Package your python project with this amazing [guide](http://veekaybee.github.io/2017/09/26/python-packaging/) by Vicki Boykis
   * Learn numpy (a package for scientific computing) with [these 100 exercises](https://github.com/rougier/numpy-100/blob/master/100%20Numpy%20exercises%20no%20solution.ipynb) written by Nicolas Rougier.
   * Become a python data ninja.
 Thomas Wiecki provides a [great introduction](http://nbviewer.jupyter.org/format/slides/github/twiecki/pydata_ninja/blob/master/PyData%20Ninja.ipynb#/) to data science in python.